 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-In addition to the taught component, you will develop critical and experimental research skills relevant to the field through a focused literature review, research masterclasses (practical sessions) and a research project.
+- Develop critical and experimental research skills through a research proposal, research masterclasses and a research project.

 For entry in the academic year beginning September 2017, the tuition fees are as follows: